An Introduction to Bankruptcy Exemptions

 States where you have the choice of using either the federal exemptions or the state exemptions (you never get to use both at the same time) are: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.

 Federal exemptions differ from state exemptions and state exemptions vary from jurisdiction to jurisdiction.
-For instance, the maximum exemption for a car in Florida is $1,000, while in Texas it can be up to $30,000.
+For instance, the maximum exemption for a car in Florida is $1,000, while in Texas it is entire value of one car per licensed household member.
 In some states, a debtor’s residence can never be taken, no matter how valuable it is, while in others the protected value is less than $10,000.
 This means that how much you lose to creditors or have to give up when you file for bankruptcy depends largely on where you live.

 Residency Requirements for Bankruptcy Exemption